Popular Canadian pop singer. The most famous Canadian singers and singers

 Dear Rouge

-Annie, take your refrigerator out of my room.
+Annie, take your refrigerator from my room

 Alessia Cara

 Looking at such young singers (Kara was born in 1996), you think how much I have matured and how quickly time flies.
-However, Alessia Cara compares favorably with girls of her own age, mainly due to her lyrics and beautiful vocals.
+However, Alessia Cara compares favorably with girls of her same age, mainly due to her lyrics and beautiful vocals.

 I would love to go to her concert.